SterlingButters/DashFinance/README.markdown

 - Support for Sorting/Filtering all Tables

+- Would like to get a review/feedback on `virtual_portfolio` or do a complete code rewrite.
+Logic is a bit confusing and results were obtained abstractly (by opinion)

 - Get Quotes (not yet implemented in https://github.com/RomelTorres/alpha_vantage)
 - Annualized Returns
 - Biggest movers